camaraproject/NetworkSliceBooking/documentation/API_documentation/Network Slice Booking API Design.md

 **2. Scenario 2 - B2B2C**

-    In brief: OTT buy the slice from NaaS Platform, and resell the slice to toC individual customers.

-    API Provided By: Telecom Operator's NaaS Platform, or Aggregator's NaaS Platform

-    API Consumer: APP Developer (eg. OTT)

-    API Reseller: APP Developer (eg. OTT)

-    End User: toC APP End Users (eg. Individuals / Influencers / Streaming Studios )

-    Example Use Cases:
-    - OTT book slices from any NaaS Platform, in the way of calling Network Slice Booking API.
-    - OTT may book a bunch of slices of different time and locations at one time.
-    - Telecom Operators provide slice service for OTT.
-    - OTT abstract the API to an APP function, and resell the service to End Users.
-Resell modes depends on OTT itself.
-    - End Users buy the service from OTT.

-**3. Scenario3 - B2B2C**

     In brief: OTT abstract the slice api from NaaS Platform, provide a channel for toC individual customers, to buy a slice from NaaS Plaform.

     API Provided By: Telecom Operator's NaaS Platform, or Aggregator's NaaS Platform